takuti/takuti.me/_content/en/note/sdg-mooc.md

 Below is a list of hummingbird challenges the course requested us to tackle, and I had a great opportunity to think of where "I" am and what "I" can do, as a personal matter.

 1. Calculate my ecological footprint by using a [tool](https://www.footprintcalculator.org/).
-2. Try to reduce the use of plastic, and recycle them e.g., reusing coffee cups, taking a bag to grocery stores.
+2. Try to reduce the daily use of plastic, and recycle them e.g., reusing coffee cups, taking a bag to grocery stores.
 3. Take a look at tags on my clothes, and check their origin.
 See how much transparency the brand provides (c.f.
 [Fashion Transparency Index](https://www.fashionrevolution.org/about/transparency/)).
-4. Assess my subconscious associations for people who are different from you, by using the [Implicit Association Test](https://implicit.harvard.edu/implicit/takeatest.html).
+4. Assess my subconscious associations for people who are different from me, by using the [Implicit Association Test](https://implicit.harvard.edu/implicit/takeatest.html).
 5. Trace the origin of my lunch; how much its production process is transparent, and how they respect people and the environment throughout the process.
 6. Review how my employer contributes to SDGs.
 Imagine the possibility of "unusual" collaboration with partners that could help the organization to make an impact on SDGs while maintaining benefits & strengths.
 7. Try [system mapping](https://medium.com/disruptive-design/tools-for-systems-thinkers-systems-mapping-2db5cf30ab3a), like a word association game.
 For example, to make up a cup of coffee, what's needed?
-What kind of factors to be considered from the biosphere, society, and economy?
+What kind of factors to be considered in the biosphere, society, and economy?

 ### My action items